 But wait, you’re not done after you do this.
 You also need to figure out the chord progression.
 Just like learning the melody can take varying amounts of time depending on your skill level, the time it takes to hear and figure out the chord progression is directly related to your ears and experience.
 Use the same process above to hear the chord changes to the melodies you’re learning.

 If you’re still not satisfied after this, learn the melody in all 12 keys.
 Once you have it learned and ingrained in one key, moving those lines to other keys will be easier than you think.
 After you get a few tunes under your belt in this fashion, the entire process gets much easier and much faster.

 Learning tunes like this is a skill, if you don’t do it for a while, you’re going to get rusty.
 Ideally you want to learn something by ear everyday.
 It doesn’t have to be an entire solo or even an entire tune, it can just be a short line that caught your ear or a melodic fragment that you heard on the radio that day.
 Whatever it may be, absorb it aurally and try to reproduce both vocally and instrumentally.

 When you first start out, this process might take you longer than 30 minutes.
 There are a lot of factors to contend with: the length of the tune, the complexity of the melody, the level of your ears, your experience with learning melodies by ear, your focus that day in the practice room, and so on.

 This is the goal, to understand and connect with music on an organic emotional level.
-After all, those pianos, guitars, basses, drums, and horns that we play are really just tools – metal, wooden, and plastic tools that we’ve constructed to amplify the true instrument inside all of us.
+After all those pianos, guitars, basses, drums, and horns that we play are really just tools – metal, wooden or plastic tools that we’ve constructed to amplify the true instrument inside all of us.